-On our CLASSIC self-guided tours, detailed daily information and route navigation are provided through a GPS device (one included for every two cyclists), a smartphone application, as well as a printed roadbook with thorough daily descriptions and maps.
-Our "digital roadbook" is delivered to tour participants via the Ride With GPS app, accessed on a smartphone - daily maps, elevation profiles, routes and ride descriptions; schedules and hotel itinerary; cultural and sightseeing information, visit suggestions, elevation profiles, and emergency numbers are all stored in one organized place.
-Downloading maps and routes also allows you to navigate in offline mode.
-If you prefer, you can download the routes into your GPS device and print the detailed route notes before leaving home and use them on tour, or rely on the detailed roadbook that we will print for you and delivery before the tour start
+On our CLASSIC self-guided tours, detailed tour information and route navigation tracks are provided through a GPS device (one included for every two cyclists), a smartphone application, as well as a printed roadbook with thorough daily descriptions and maps.
+Our "digital roadbook" is delivered to tour participants via the Ride With GPS app, accessed on a smartphone - daily maps, elevation profiles, routes and ride descriptions; schedules and hotel itinerary; cultural and sightseeing information, visit suggestions; emergency numbers and more, all stored in one organized, easy to use app.
+Downloading the app content also allows for offline mode navigation.
+Participants can also upload the routes to their own GPS device, and even print the detailed route notes before leaving home; or rely completely on the detailed roadbook that we will print for you and deliver at tour start

 Luggage transfers are included in your package.
 The luggage is normally collected from 09.30 at the reception of the hotel and is delivered at the following hotel by 15.00 hrs.
 Please use the luggage tags provided by Cycle Europe on all your luggage being transferred.
 Please have your luggage ready before the driver comes to collect it, otherwise you may have to pay a local taxi for the service.

 Please consider that the luggage is not insured during the transport.
 You need to have your own insurance.
 Do not leave valuables or fragile items in your luggage.

 Normally, the luggage transport service cannot be used by participants to skip the cycling stage.
 In case you need help to skip the cycling stage, please contact our emergency number and we will arrange it for you.

 PLEASE NOTE : The final itinerary, including hotels and/or activities described here, are subject to changes according to availability.
 City hotel taxes are not included.

 Tour code: itbs3564